Applications must be completed and submitted through Memorial University’s Public Engagement application portal.

 Priorities will be given to the projects, which fulfil the following criteria:

-- All proposed activities must support a minimum of 4 of UArctic’s 6 values, and address at least one of the priority issues of Canada’s Arctic and Northern Policy Framework.
-Fulfilling all the six values is regarded as excellent, but addressing minimum four out of six is sufficient.
+- All proposed activities must support a minimum of four of UArctic’s six values, and address at least one of the priority issues of Canada’s Arctic and Northern Policy Framework.
+Fulfilling all the six values is regarded as excellent, but addressing a minimum of four out of six is sufficient.

 - Proposed projects must have a minimum of three UArctic partners, with the project lead based at a Northern Canadian member institution.
 However, it is beneficial to have more than three countries involved (there is no limit to the maximum number of partners).
-Although the majority of project partners will be UArctic member institutions, project partners from other Arctic organizations such as International Arctic Social Sciences Association IASSA and International Arctic Science Committee IASC and all UArctic member regions are welcome and will be considered an asset (North America, Nordic countries, Asia and Europe).
+Although the majority of project partners will be UArctic member institutions, project partners from other Arctic organizations, such as, the International Arctic Social Sciences Association IASSA and the International Arctic Science Committee IASC.
+Additionally, all UArctic member regions are welcome and will be considered an asset (North America, Nordic countries, Asia, and Europe).
 Unilateral (national) projects are ineligible for funding.

 - One of the following: